Best ways to raise compost temperature

 They’re most common in summer and autumn because they’re attracted to ripe and rotting food, especially bananas, melon, tomatoes, squash and apples.
 The smell attracts adult flies, which lay their microscopic eggs in the fruit skins.
 The eggs might already be present in fruit that you buy or get from the garden.
 If you then put the rotting fruit or peel into your food waste caddy and then into your garden composter you might be unwittingly transferring fruit fly eggs to the compost to hatch out later when the temperature is right.

+Good composting management usually keeps flies away.
 A few flies can be beneficial since in the compost food web they are considered physical decomposers, helping to break down compost material.
 Their eggs are also a source of food for other compost creatures.
-But flies breed fast and if there are a lot of them it’s both a nuisance and a sign that something has gone wrong.
+But flies breed fast and if there are a lot of them it’s both a nuisance and a sign that something is out of balance.

 Their presence is likely due to the following issues in the bin: